The local-first network scanner

 Deep device identification

-More than an IP list.
-DeviceShelf resolves the vendor (MAC OUI), hostname (DNS, mDNS/Bonjour, NetBIOS), OS (TTL, DHCP fingerprint) and device type — router, computer, phone, printer, camera, NAS, IoT — automatically.
+DeviceShelf resolves the vendor (MAC OUI), hostname (DNS, mDNS/Bonjour, NetBIOS), OS (TTL, DHCP fingerprint) and device type automatically: router, computer, phone, printer, camera, NAS, IoT.

 🛡